vkdolea/age-system/README.md

 1. *Shift + Click* on Attack or Damage rolls trigger GM roll (only GM can see).
 2. *CTRL + Click* on Damage rolls adds +1D6 to the total.
 3. *CTRL + ALT + Click* on Damage rolls adds +2D6 to the total.
+4. *ALT + Click* on Attack, Focus, Ability or Damage rolls to add Roll Options.
-4. *Right Click* on Focus in the character sheet opens a context menu with options to roll it with another Ability, show on Chat, edit and delete.
+5. *Right Click* on Focus in the character sheet opens a context menu with options to roll it with another Ability, show on Chat, edit and delete.
-5. *Drag and drop* a owned Weapon or owned Power to macrobar to create a macro.
+6. *Drag and drop* a owned Weapon or owned Power to macrobar to create a macro.

 ### Modificators
 A few items have a "Modificators" section.
 Modificatores will only apply when the item is equiped/activated (i.e., shield icon in character sheet without opacity).